-The Conestogo River Bridge #6 is owned by Wellington County.
+The Conestogo River Bridge #10 is owned by Wellington County.
 Therefore, O. Reg.
 9/06 was used to assess the cultural heritage value or interest of the bridge.
 A bridge that satisfies at least one criteria under O. Reg.
 9/06 is considered to be of cultural heritage value or interest and eligible for designation under Part IV of the Ontario Heritage Act.

 Table 2: O. Reg.
-9/06 Assessment - Conestogo River Bridge #6
+9/06 Assessment - Conestogo River Bridge #10

-CATEGORY CRITERIA Y/N COMMENTS Design/ Physical Value Is a rare, unique, representative or early example of a style, type, expression, material or construction method Υ The Conestogo River Bridge #6 is an early and representative example of a rigid frame cast-in-place concrete bridge as it was built in 1931.
-It is one of two built along Wellington Road 109 in 1931 and both are early examples of this bridge style in the area.
-The bridge continues to display its rigid frame construction, with the superstructure and substructure that were cast as one unit, the wingwalls that were cast separately and the reinforced cast concrete hand rails.
-Displays a high degree of craftsmanship or artistic merit Y The design of the Conestogo River Bridge #6 was in accordance with the DHO's General Specification for Concrete Highway Bridges.
+CATEGORY CRITERIA Y/N COMMENTS Design/ Physical Value Is a rare, unique, representative or early example of a style, type, expression, material or construction method Υ The Conestogo River Bridge #10 is a representative example of a cast-in-place rigid frame bridge.
+The bridge maintains its rigid fame construction as well as its reinforced cast concrete hand rails and has not been substantially altered.
+Displays a high degree of craftsmanship or artistic merit Υ The design of the Conestogo River Bridge #10 was in accordance with the DHO's General Specification for Concrete Highway Bridges.
 However, the bridge design demonstrates an attention to aesthetics, visible in the slight arch of the soffit and the design of the hand railings.
 Therefore, this criterion is satisfied.
-Demonstrates a high degree of technical or scientific achievement N The Conestogo River Bridge #6 is designed and built in accordance with the DHO's General Specifications for Concrete Highway Bridges and as such does not display a high of technical or scientific achievement.
+Demonstrates a high degree of technical or scientific achievement N The Conestogo River Bridge #10 is designed and built in accordance with the DHO's General Specifications for Concrete Highway Bridges and as such does not display a high of technical or scientific achievement.
 Therefore, this criterion is not satisfied.